SEO is not difficult; it’s easier than you think. All you need to do is Proper SEO.

 But if you have a catchy post title, it will surely invite your readers to check the post.
 The title is a kind of advertisement for your post, and certainly the best place where you want to impress your readers.

-Another important thing to consider is Click-Through Rate (CTR).
+Another important thing to consider is the Click-Through Rate (CTR).
 CTR is the number of clicks that your post receives against the impressions.
 If you have a catchy title, people will click on your link from SERP.
 It sends a signal to Google that your post is relevant to the keyword, and you will get a ranking boost.

 So post title matters a lot.
 Spend some times to write a catchy headline.